 Why Nutrition Matters

-Carbohydrates, protein, and fat are the three macromolecules that provide these calories, and your body utilizes them in different ways dependent on their chemical composition and energetic breakdown.
-By properly proportioning the amount of calories and nutrients you get from these sources, you can fine-tune your diet in order to help you achieve your athletic goals.
+Carbohydrates, protein, and fat are the three macromolecules that provide these calories, and your body utilizes them in different ways depending on their chemical composition and energetic breakdown.
+By properly proportioning the number of calories and nutrients you get from these sources, you can fine-tune your diet in order to help you achieve your athletic goals.

 Carbohydrates, Protein, and Fat

 The base of a recreational or professional athlete’s diet should be carbohydrates.
 Carbohydrates, which are broken down and stored in your muscles and liver as glycogen, are the limiting factor for proper athletic performance for most athletes, especially those in endurance and power sports like cycling, running, and swimming.
 Carbohydrates provide almost half of your total energy needs during most bouts of intense training and competition and produce more oxygen per unit burned than fat, your body’s other primary source of fuel.
 Carbohydrates should make up the majority of your athletic diet, around 55-65% of your total caloric intake.
 This provides your body with adequate fuel for moderate-high intensity training, allowing you to achieve maximum performance and prolong hitting “the wall” of fatigue.